Sitefinity/sitefinity-admin-app-extensions/README.md

 Take a look at the following overview of the Admin App extension samples we provide, as well as short descriptions and, where relevant, links to more detailed explanations about how to use each sample.
 You can also check out the high level Admin App extensibility overview in the [Sitefinity CMS documentation](https://www.progress.com/documentation/sitefinity-cms/technical-overview-and-extensibility).

-* [Custom *Actions* menu](./commands-extender/README.md) - You can register a custom command in the Actions menu of an item.
+* [Add custom commands](./commands-extender/README.md#add-custom-commands) - You can register a custom command in the grid, Bulk menu, Actions menu of an item, etc. and trigger some custom logic upon command execution.

+* [Remove default commands](./commands-extender/README.md#remove-default-commands) - You can remove one or more of the default commands.

 * [Custom field](./custom-fields/README.md) - When in content editing mode, editors can modify content properties and add content relations via dedicated fields in the UI.
 You can replace one of the default fields with a custom one and also implement a custom visualization for the field you create.